fralken/sbt-swagger-codegen/README.md

 By default, the plugin will assume that you have put your `yaml` Swagger specification files under `src/main/swagger`.

-If so, then you can just run `swaggerCodeGen` and it will generate your *model's* as case classes under `src/main/scala/swagger/codegen` and [Play Framework](www.playframework.com) [Formats](https://www.playframework.com/documentation/2.4.x/ScalaJsonCombinators#Format) for them (for json serialization) under `src/main/scala/swagger/codegen/json`.
+If so, then you can just run `swaggerModelCodeGen` task and it will generate your *models* as case classes and [Play Framework](www.playframework.com) [Formats](https://www.playframework.com/documentation/2.5.x/ScalaJsonCombinators#Format) for them (for json serialization).

 ## Tasks